fcjian/PromptDet/README.md

 ## Citation

-If you find Prompt useful in your research, please consider citing:
+If you find PromptDet useful in your research, please consider citing:

 ```
 @inproceedings{feng2022promptdet,